 The head of the governmental body shall make a written determination that must be reviewed by the State Engineer.
 The determination shall describe the project delivery method (Section 11-35-3005), source selection method (Section 11-35-3015 and 11-35-1510), any additional procurement procedures (11-35-3023 and 11-35-3024(2)(c)), and types of performance security (Sections 11-35-3030 and 11-35-3037) selected and set forth the facts and considerations leading to those selections.
 This determination shall demonstrate either reliance on paragraph (3) above, or that the considerations identified in paragraphs (1) and (2) above, as well as the requirements and financing of the project, were all considered in making the selection.
 Any determination to use a project delivery method other than design-bid-build must explain why the use of design-bid-build is not practical or advantageous to the State.
-Any determination to use any of the additional procedures allowed by Section 11-35-3024(2)(c) must explain why the use of such procedures are in the best interests of the State.
-Any request to use the prequalification process in a design-bid-build procurement must be in writing and must set forth facts sufficient to support a finding that pre-qualification is appropriate and that the construction involved is unique in nature, over ten million dollars in value, or involves special circumstances.
+Any determination to use any of the additional procedures allowed by Section 11-35-3024(2)(c) must explain why the use of such procedures allowed by Section 11-35-3024(2)(c) must explain why the use of such procedures allowed by Section 11-35-3024(2)(c) must explain why the use of such procedures are in the best interests of the State.
+Any request to use the prequalification process in a design-bid-build procurement must be in writing and must set forth facts sufficient to support a finding that prequalification is appropriate and that the construction involved is unique in nature, over ten million dollars in value, or involves special circumstances.